waynodiablo/Oystercard/pills/writing_tests_without_a_testing_library.md

 But it works.

-## Writing nicer tests without a testing framework
+## Writing nicer tests without a testing library

 It's fine to potter along for quite a while writing test code in this style.
-It would be possible to make a whole file of test functions like this and have an app that is just as robust and well-tested as an app tested with a testing framework.
+It would be possible to make a whole file of test functions like this and have an app that is just as robust and well-tested as an app tested with a testing library.

 But the eye-watering agony could be reduced by abstracting some of the ugliness.
 Here are a few lines that can be used to greatly improve the test code: